 - Serve with salsa, sour cream, vegan queso or guacamole.
 Enjoy!
 Store leftovers covered in the fridge for up to 3 days or freeze in zip lock bags for up to 2 months.

 - Peas: If you aren't a fan of peas, simply use chickpeas or beans to add healthy plant-based protein.

 - Crispy taquitos: Want the taquitos extra crispy?
-Pan-fry them with some oil instead of baking until nicely browned on all sides and crispy.
+Pan-fry them with some oil instead of baking until crispy and nicely browned on all sides.

 - Tortillas: I use homemade gluten-free tortillas.
 They are also grain-free, pliable, and delicious.
 If you are using store-bought corn tortillas, make sure to warm them in a pan (with a lid on) or wrapped in a damp paper towel in the microwave (for about 30-40 seconds).
 You can also use flour tortillas (if you aren't gluten-free).

-- Read the blog post for more useful tips, step-by-step photos, and to watch the video.
+- Read the blog post for more useful tips, step-by-step photos, video, and to check out the method for air-fryer taquitos.

 - Recipe serves 10.
 Nutrition facts are for one serving.